Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Arizona

-UA drone operations require approval from Risk Management Services.
-The university operates a UAS program through the College of Engineering for research purposes.
+University of Arizona requires drone operations on campus to receive approval from Risk Management Services.
+The university operates its own UAS program through the College of Engineering for research purposes.

 Restrictions: All UAS flights on campus property require prior written approval from Risk Management Services.
-No flights permitted during sporting events.
-Stadium TFR applies during Wildcat football games.
+No flights during sporting events or other campus activities.
+Stadium TFR applies during athletic events.

 YesRisk Management Services